 In the minds of Tertullian and Athananius, it was impossible to find the truth of God in the Bible.
 They thought the writings of the Bible only confused people.
 And, of course, Tertullian even went so far as to say that the Bible was full of “heretical subtleties.”
 In Tertullian’s thinking, a new explanation was necessary to explain the truth.
 It was this new explanation, the “homoosios” explanation, that the Gentiles believed could properly enable them to worship Christ and God.

-The prime philosopher of the Trinity concept was Gregory of Narzianzus, known as “the Trinitarian Theologian.”
+The main philosopher was Gregory of Narzianzus, known as “the Trinitarian Theologian.”

 God does not communicate like “philosophers” or “theologians,” He communicates in a way that everyone can understand.

 The truth of God is profound, but also simple enough for a child to understand.
 For example, we saw the way that God communicated the meaning of ELOHIM to Moses in Exodus Chapter 7.

 In the Bible, you will only find the truth, not philosophy.
 You will find the things written for a spiritual man, as Paul wrote:

 These things we also speak, not in words which man’s wisdom teaches but which the holy spirit teaches, comparing spiritual things with spiritual.
 But the natural man does not receive the things of the spirit of God, for they are foolishness to him; nor can he know them, because they are spiritually discerned.